pumpan/FillRaidBots/README.md

 - **Presets.lua** edit this file to add or change a preset

 ## Changelog

+**FillraidBots 2.0.3**

+    🆕 New: Added logic to prevent kicking players in the same guild when adding bots, when a player dies, or when using the "Kick All" button.

+    🛠 Fixed: Resolved an issue where players using a non-English client language received an error.

+    🔄 Version updated: To 2.0.3.
+This update introduces significant improvements to functionality and fixes, marking it as a minor update.

 **FillraidBots 2.0.2**

     🆕 Now detects the player's faction and load the appropriate presets for Horde or Alliance.